Footsteps from the Past VII

 Footsteps from the Past VII depicts the ethereal figure of an enslaved cook preparing food in front of the brick fireplace in the Wythe kitchen, an outbuilding behind the Wythe house on the Palace Green.
 Her child waits off to the side for his meal.
 As mentioned previously, in notes regarding the first artwork in the Footsteps from the Past series, in the hierarchy of slave labor, cooks had a degree of authority and security not experienced by most other slaves.
 Indeed, hunger was often a condition for common early settlers, both free and slave.
 Kelly Fanto Deetz, a former cook, author, and historical archaeologist, stated that “advanced skills and literacy gave enslaved cooks a degree of autonomy that let them control the kitchen and make it a unique space they shared with the African American community.”
 According to Deetz, “Virginia’s enslaved cooks helped invent American cuisine."

-16x20 Fine arts print on canvas with border.
+16x20 Fine arts print on canvas with 2 inch white border.
 Giclee prints are individually printed; purchase requests may take 2 to 3 weeks for delivery.

 Footsteps from the Past prints and merchandise are available for purchase and viewing at Suzanne's studio by appointment.
 Suzanne's artwork will be on display at Williamsburg 2nd Sunday on June 9th.
 Booth location will be available two weeks prior to the festival.